LamininSolutions/mfsql-connector/source/blogs/metadata_management_and_realignment/index.rst

 Metadata re-alignment during the course of the analysis and design of the integration played a part in the project.
 This case study highlights some of the procedure, methods and approaches applied during this project.

+In essence data from an old stock management and ERP system was transformed to fit into the requirements of Navision.
+At the same time, the data already in M-Files from the old ERP system had to be transformed to align with the new requirements.
+New data had to be taken on and the metadata of the files had to align to ensure that users will find the right files when working in Navision.
+Navision was modified to allow for a custom search and display of the related files.

+To achieve this, and indepth analysis of the structures in M-Files and both external systems had to be undertaken.
+Thereafter the rows and columns of every related table was compared, analysed and normalised.
+The new structures and changes of existing structured where applied to M-Files.
+Subsequently the existing data in M-Files where updated with the new structures.
+All of this laid the foundation for the new procedures to have a continuous update of Navision from M-Files and pull from Navision into M-Files.

+The following sections describe in more detail how different capabilities of MFSQL Connector were deployed to support this metadata realignment project.

 Understanding what is in M-Files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~